-- 1. Credit for Small Employer Health Insurance Premiums (Form 8941): The program does not automatically calculate the following items (refer to Form 8941 IRS instructions for further guidance): - Qualifying employees - Full-time equivalent employees - Average wages of your full-time equivalent employees - Qualifying premiums paid. - 2.
-Tax Credit Bond Holders: The Credit to Holders of Tax Credit Bonds, Form 8912, such as Build

-- America Bonds, is not supported by the program.
-To claim the credit, complete Form 8912 from the IRS website and enter the allowed credit from Form 8912 on Schedule 3, line 6k. - 3.
+- 1. Credit for Small Employer Health Insurance Premiums (Form 8941): The program does not automatically calculate the following items (refer to Form 8941 IRS instructions for further guidance): - Qualifying employees - Full-time equivalent employees - Average wages of your full-time equivalent employees - Qualifying premiums paid. - Tax Credit Bond Holders: The Credit to Holders of Tax Credit Bonds, Form 8912, such as Build America Bonds, is not supported by the program.
+To claim the credit, complete Form 8912 from the IRS website and enter the allowed credit from Form 8912 on Schedule 3.
+Jine 6k. - 3.
 Limitation of the Small Wind Energy Property Credit (Form 3468): The program doesn't apply the \$4,000 limitation for the Small Wind Energy Property Credit from the Investment Credit, Form 3468, if part of that credit is passive.
 When the taxpayer enters the amount of this credit on the Passive Credit Entry Worksheet for Form 8582-CR or enters the basis amount on a Schedule K-1 worksheet, the amount may need to be limited. - 4.
 Rehabilitation Credit: The program supports only one property qualifying for the rehabilitation credit.
 It does not support the required attachment for Form 3468 Part III when more than one property qualifies for the credit. - 5.
 Form 8881 linked to Schedule C, Schedule F, or Form 4835: If a Credit for Small Employer Pension Plan Startup Costs is claimed from two or more different business activities (for example, from a Schedule K-1 for a Partnership and from a Schedule C, Profit or Loss from Business), and the credit before limitation is greater than \$500, the deduction for pension plan startup costs on the business activity may be reduced by too large of a credit amount.
 This occurs only if the Form 8881 is linked to a Schedule C (Profit or Loss from Business), Schedule F (Profit or Loss from Farming) or Form 4835 (Farm Rental Income and Expenses).
-In this situation, unlink the activity (Schedule C, F or Form 4835) from the Form 8881, and enter the pension plan startup costs from the activity directly onto line 1 on Form 8881 and on the first line of Pension Plan Startup Costs Smart Worksheet on the activity after taking into account the credit claimed on the Schedule K-1.
-Then on the activity form (Schedule C, F or Form 4835) Pension Plan Startup Costs Smart Worksheet, enter the amount of the credit on Form 8881 relating to the costs from this activity on the second line. - 6.
-Form 8881, Credit for Small Employer Pension Plan Startup Costs: User must have pension expenses (either start up or general pension expense) in order to be asked interview questions to set up the credit.
-Without pension expenses Users will only be able to set up Auto-Enrollment Credit via a manual adjustment to Form 8881.
+In this situation, unlink the activity (Schedule C, F or Form 4835) from the Form 8881, and enter the pension plan startup costs from the activity directly onto line 1 on Form 8881 and on the first line of Pension Plan Startup Costs Smart Worksheet on the activity form (Schedule C, F or Form 4835).
+Determine the amount of credit that is being allowed from the activity after taking into account the credit claimed on the Schedule K-1.
+Then on the activity form (Schedule C, F or Form 4835) Pension Plan

+Startup Costs Smart Worksheet, enter the amount of the credit on Form 8881 relating to the costs from this activity on the second line.